richardtape/content-visibility/readme.txt

 = What's with the logo? =

 It's a chameleon.
 A cool little creature which can change the way it appears - to make itself more or less visible.
 Seemed appropriate!
+Also, your suspicions are correct; a designer, I am not.

 = Got a question? =